Mennatallah9/ChatNow/README.md

 - Clone this repository to your local machine.
 - Install the dependencies by running npm install in the project directory.
-- Start the server by running npm start or node server.js.
+- Start the server by running npm run dev.
 - Open a web browser and navigate to http://localhost:3000.
 - You should now be able to use the ChatNow website locally and start chatting with others.